tiannahenrylewis/100DaysOfSwift/README.md

 ## Project 3: Social Media :white_check_mark:
 This project was more a modification to an exisitng project (ie. StormViewer), where the functionality to share and save the image was made available through the use of UIActivityViewController.

-Key Topics: UIBarButtonItem, UIActivityViewController, #selector, @objc,
+Key Topics: UIBarButtonItem, UIActivityViewController, #selector, @objc

-## Project 4: Easy Browser [In Progress]
+## Project 4: Easy Browser  :white_check_mark:
 The goal of this project was to create a simple web browswer using WebKit.
 A UIAlert was included which allows a user to select from a number of different pre-loaded web sites.

 Key Topics: WKWebView, Action Sheets, Delegates, URLs, UIProgressView, Key-Value Observing, UIToolbar

-## Project 5: Word Scramble
+## Project 5: Word Scramble [In Progress]

 ## Project 6: Auto Layout